Skip to content

 Terminal window

-$ clstr test persistence --so-far # Test all stages from http-api through persistence
+$ clstr test leader-election --so-far # Test all stages up to & including leader-election

 Terminal window